-At the present there is not yet anything to suggest that the district is close to such a tipping point, and for this reason relatively conservative growth assumptions have been made for the period of KDC's 2024-33 Long-term Plan, which include the following:
+At the present there is not yet anything to suggest that the District is close to such a tipping point, and for this reason relatively conservative growth assumptions have been made for the period of KDC's 2024-33 Long-term Plan, which include the following:

-- The makeup of the Kaikōura economy will remain relatively unchanged with agriculture and tourism related activities continuing to be the dominant elements - That average growth of permanent resident population in the district will be in the order of 1.5% per annum - That opportunities for economic and population growth are likely to be primarily rooted in the physical environment and recreational strengths of the district - That the most significant other demographic change will be an increase in the proportion of over age-65 residents, forecast to increase by around 30% over 10 years (an extra 230 residents in this category) - That approximately two-thirds of dwellings in the district will be permanently occupied, with the large majority of the remainder being holiday homes - That average property development growth will not substantially exceed 30 Household Equivalent Units (HEUs) per annum - That at least 75% of population growth will be within the existing Kaikoura urban area or within 2 kilometres of it. - That there will be no significant change to the structural delivery of water services.
-Whilst the government has repealed the previous
+- The makeup of the Kaikōura economy will remain relatively unchanged with agriculture and tourism related activities continuing to be the dominant elements - That average growth of permanent resident population in the district will be in the order of 1.5% per annum - That opportunities for economic and population growth are likely to be primarily rooted in the physical environment and recreational strengths of the district - That the most significant other demographic change will be an increase in the proportion of over age-65 residents, forecast to increase by around 30% over 10 years (an extra 230 residents in this category) - That approximately two-thirds of dwellings in the district will be permanently occupied, with the large majority of the remainder being holiday homes - That average property development growth will not substantially exceed 30 Household Equivalent Units (HEUs) per annum - That at least 75% of population growth will be within the existing Kaikōura urban area or within 2 kilometres of it.

-- government's proposed reforms of three-waters services and has indicated that it will be implementing some different form of model, because there is not yet clarity regarding what this model will be no change has been assumed. - That the technical requirement for compliance with the NZ Drinking Water Standards and/or the Drinking Water Quality Assurance Rules are not further increased, but that compliance with those standards will be more vigorously pursued by the new Drinking Water Regulator - No increased pressure from Waka Kotahi NZTA (NZTA) for increased level of service from roads.
-NZTA 'One Network' standards do not become mandatory - No substantial change to NZTA Financial Assistance Rate for the District - That the revaluation parameters of asset age and expected life used in the 30 June 2022 roading and three-waters revaluations are sufficiently reliable overall to guide both a current valuation of the assets and future renewals schedules

-- No changes to environmental standards that will significantly impact KDC's infrastructural services8 - No other significant changes to targeted levels of service for roads or water services other than those required for statutory compliance9 - No other substantial additional costs will be imposed upon Council by other legislative or regulatory changes10 - That climate change will not have any very major effects on the district that could realistically be mitigated by actions taken by Council11 - That major costs remedying damage to Council infrastructure caused by extreme events will, where necessary, be debt funded - That there is not a resurgence of COVID19 or another pandemic12 - Cost inflation adjustors as per BERL district (such as temperature or rainfall) during the term of this Long-Term Plan; although not as extreme as other areas within Canterbury based on the technical reports to date; nor that any major effects could be mitigated by actions taken by the Council.
-We consider that the potential effects mitigated by some of the actions proposed in this infrastructure strategy (for example the improvement of roadside drainage) are minor effects.
-We assume that climate change predictions do not differ materially from current expert reports.
-The 2016 earthquake caused uplift of the coastal areas of the district that might otherwise have been vulnerable to rises in sea-level.
-The topography of the district can cause significant issues in wet weather events.
-It is not realistic, however, to predict where these events might occur or any potential resilience issues.
-The Council will consider climate change impacts in planning for infrastructure assets.
-Additional funding for major costs to remedy damage to Council infrastructure will, where necessary, be debt funded.
+- That there will be no significant change to the structural delivery of water services.
+Whilst the government has repealed the previous government's proposed reforms of 3 waters services and has indicated that it will be implementing some different form of model, because there is not yet clarity regarding what this model will be no change has been assumed. - That the technical requirement for compliance with the NZ Drinking Water Standards are not further increased, but that compliance with those standards will be more vigorously pursued by the new Drinking Water Regulator - No increased pressure from Waka Kotahi NZTA (NZTA) for increased level of service from roads.
+NZTA 'One Network' standards do not become mandatory - No substantial change to NZTA Financial Assistance Rate for the District - That the revaluation parameters of asset age and expected life used in the 30 June 2022 roading and 3 waters revaluations are sufficiently reliable overall to guide both a current valuation of the assets and future renewals schedules - No changes to environmental standards that will significantly impact KDC's infrastructural services1 - No other significant changes to targeted levels of service for roads or water services other than those required for statutory compliance2 - No other substantial additional costs will be imposed upon Council by other legislative or regulatory changes3 - That climate change will not have any very major effects on the district that could realistically be mitigated by actions taken by Council4 - That major costs remedying damage to Council infrastructure caused by extreme events will, where necessary, be debt funded - That there is not a resurgence of COVID19 or other pandemic 5 - Cost inflation adjustors as per BERL 'stalled rebuild' scenario

-It is however recognised that beyond the period of the LTP it becomes even more difficult to predict what might happen to the district, and that within such a 30-year time frame dramatic change could potentially occur, and an attempt
+It is however recognised that beyond the period of the LTP it becomes even more difficult to predict what might happen to the District, and that within such a 30 year time frame dramatic change could potentially occur, and an attempt has been made in this Infrastructure Strategy to recognise that this is a possibility and not make any assumptions or plans that would prevent it.